digawp/PDD/README.md

 ### P aka Proxy

-None yet.
+Make sure you have Intel SGX-capable hardware and it is enabled on BIOS (disabled by default).

+    make run SGX_MODE=HW SGX_DEBUG=1

+Omit `run` if you just want to compile without running it.

 ### C aka Client

 Currently C can only hash a file and carry out blind signature protocol by itself.

-Don't forget to run the proxy first before running the client (when the proxy has been implemented, that is).
+Don't forget to run the proxy first before running the client.

     make ClientApp
     ./ClientApp